metabase/metabase/docs/operations-guide/running-metabase-on-kubernetes.md

 - Connect to any application database.
 - Tune the Jetty server.
-- Change some configuration parameters.
-For example, you can set the maximum number of data warehouse connections (check out [environment variables](environment-variables.md)).
+- Change absolutely every configuration parameter (check out [environment variables](environment-variables.md)).

 Note that the chart's default deployment will run Metabase with the H2 database, which is [strongly discouraged for production environments](https://www.metabase.com/docs/latest/operations-guide/migrating-from-h2.html).

-This helm chart pulls the `latest` docker tag of the `metabase/metabase` image, but you can configure the chart to pull Metabase Enterprise, or a specific version.
+This helm chart pulls the `latest` docker tag of the `metabase/metabase` image, but you can configure the chart to pull [Metabase Enterprise](https://www.metabase.com/enterprise/), or a specific version of our Open Source version.

 ### Uninstalling the Chart

-To uninstall/delete the `meta-helm-chart` deployment:
+To uninstall/delete the `meta-helm-chart` deployment simply do:

 ```bash
 $ helm delete meta-helm-chart